fearnleymartin/knowledge-base/README.md

 Solr config files for the project

 To set up the solr configuration :
-1) download the solr file : http://lucene.apache.org/solr/<br />
+- 1) download the solr file : http://lucene.apache.org/solr/ .
-2) create a core named ProductDB ( run the command : bin/solr create -c ProductDB)<br />
+- 2) create a core named ProductDB ( run the command :`bin/solr create -c ProductDB`) .
-3) replace the schema.xml and the solr config file by the one in the repo<br />
+- 3) replace the schema.xml and the solr config file by the one in the repo .
-4) (not mandatory) if you want to be able to run the test you will need to create a new core CoreTest<br />
+- 4) (not mandatory) if you want to be able to run the test you will need to create a new core CoreTest .
-5) start solr on port 8993 bin/solr start -p 8983<br />
+- 5) start solr on port 8993 `bin/solr start -p 8983` .

-In solr you are in manual mode for the schema <br />
+In solr you are in manual mode for the schema

-To perform a query use the solr_query.py<br />
+To perform a query use the solr_query.py .

 # Scrapy